 Cerescan Doctors | Specializing in Neuroimaging

 The CereScan medical team boasts experienced professionals who are devoting their careers to improving the quality of life for people with a wide range of brain-based disorders.
-The team is lead by Dr. S. Gregory Hipskind.
-With over 4,000 SPECT reads, Dr. Hipskind is recognized as one of the best in the world at reading SPECT brain images.
 Our CereScan doctors are able to provide unmatched expertise in medical imaging reports that directly result in improved care for the patient.

 Michael Stone, MD, is a member of CereScan’s Reading Physicians’ Team.
 He is originally from Holyoke, Massachusetts and obtained a doctorate degree in medicine from the Medical College of Virginia.
 He performed his fellowship at Johns Hopkins University.
 Dr. Stone’s experience includes eight years of service in the United States Navy, and more recently serving as a shareholder and staff Radiologist for Diversified Radiology of Colorado.
 His strong background in neurosciences and his clinical experience with PET/CT systems provides CereScan with additional expertise in these critical modalities.
 His professional interests include all areas of traumatic brain injury, with an emphasis in “blast wave” brain injury among veterans, and mild traumatic brain injury (also called persistent post-concussion syndrome) seen predominantly in athletes.
 Dr. Stone has been a member of CereScan’s Reading Physicians’ Team since 2012.